• Art magazine

 the links marked with a symbol or a asterisk are affiliate links.
 We basically only recommend products that we would use (or use).
 If you visit affiliate links in our content, we may receive a commission for your purchase (without additional costs for you).
 This is how we finance the free editorial content for you ( more details here )

-Abstract art in the form as we know it today is much younger.
+Abstract art as we know them today are much younger.
 Its origin lies in the departure of classic academic painting in the late 19th and early 20th century.

 Before that, paintings and sculptures traditional principles of classical realism, as they were taught large academies in Europe As the primary obligation of art, these stated that it was a recognizable scene or a specific object.